heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/01-course-material/README.md

 > While setting up your password, **it is expected that you will not see any
 > characters on the screen**.
 This is a security feature of the terminal.
 Even
 > though you do not see the characters you type (e.g., `p@ssw0rd`), they are
 > still being entered.
-So, make sure to remember your password as you will need
+Make sure to remember your password as you will need it
-> it later.
+> later.

 We recommend using the same username and password as your Windows account for simplicity.